What is the course about?

 By the end of this course you should be able to...

-- demonstrate some knowledge of the inflection of the definite article; nouns (first and second declension); and adjectives (‘first class’);
+- demonstrate some knowledge of the declension of adjectives

 - have some insight into the world of ancient Greece.

 - being able to read simple sentences and texts written in Attic Classical Greek, such as sententiae and short paragraphs.

 What level is the course and do I need any particular skills?

 This is a course for beginners although those who have some previous knowledge of Greek may wish to join for revision purposes.
 It would be helpful if students had already learnt the Greek alphabet.
 As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions.